digiltd/oh-rtd-test/Hardware-FAQ.md

-FAQ about hardware for the openHAB runtime
+FAQ about hardware to run the openHAB runtime

 ## Introduction

-This page summarizes helpful information on how to get openHAB working on specific hardware.
+This page summarizes how to get openHAB running on specific hardware.
-Users are very welcome to provide tips&tricks here, e.g. on JVM experiences, embedded systems etc.
+Users are welcome to provide tips & tricks here, e.g. on JVM experiences, embedded systems etc.

-Please note: This page is NOT about home automation hardware (sensors, switches, etc) - consult other websites for such questions.
-For a list of the systems openHAB can connect to, please see [available bindings](Bindings).
+Please note: This page is NOT about home automation sensors, switches, etc. For a list of the systems openHAB can connect to, please see [available bindings](Bindings).

 ## General Hardware Platform Requirements